tkellen/js-remapped/README.md

 Translate a source object to a new form with a supplied mapping and optional defaults.

 `source` the source data
-`mapping` a destination object whose keys are dot notated strings representing paths to values in the source data
+`mapping` a destination object whose keys are dot notated string paths to values in the source
 `defaults` a optional defaults object to fill values not found in source

 ## Example